tomzx/blog.tomrochette.com-content/agi/the-philosophy-of-agi/article.md

 	* One could say that the meaning of life in this case would be to discover and ascend this reward ladder
 * Most human beings agree on a set of "values" which are important to a "good" life: happiness, health, comfort
 	* See Maslow's hierarchy of needs

+# Unsorted
+* One knows as much as there is to learn through (supervised) learning
+* Observe as many examples as you can in order to produce the most accurate model

+* Why is it that it is so difficult for us to abandon the way we do things so that we may do them in a radically different way?
+	* Is it because our current way has proven itself to work for so long that there's no reason to believe that the other way would be even more successful?
+Or that it's not worth trading what was acquired to learn something new that, in the end, will only be a trade-off (moving from one local minima to another)?
+	* Or is it based on the argument presented in "On Intelligence"/"The Society of Mind", where we build upon previous experiences like an onion, and so abandoning these previous experiences would require a lot of work?

 # See also